labarilem/notes/building-microservices/integration.md

 - HTTP is not suited for frequently exchanging small volumes of data, WebSockets or protocol buffers are more suitable for this kind of communication

 Despite these disadvantages, REST over HTTP is a sensible default choice for service-to-service interactions.

+## Implementing Asynchronous Event-Based Collaboration

+To implement asynchronous event-based collaboration we need to consider:

+- A way for our microservices to emit events.
+- A way for our consumers to find out those events have happened.

+Traditionally, **message brokers** like RabbitMQ can handle both problems, while also being able to scale and have resiliency.

+But note that this kind of collaboration comes with a system complexity increase (e.g. if you're not careful, you could have **catastrophic failovers** as intended by Martin Fowler).

+**Reactive extensions** can help you a lot when handling lots of calls to downstream services.
+They are a popular choice in distributed systems.

+## DRY in Microservices

+Following the DRY principle can cause coupling between microservices.
+As a general rule, DRY is to be followed only inside service boundaries.
+Across different services, code duplication is a smaller problem than coupling.
+An exception to this rule can be model-agnostic code such as logging, which can be safely shared between microservices.

+### Client libraries

+Client libraries can cause coupling between services and clients.
+To limit this danger, it's best if different developer teams develop the server API and the client library: this way there should be no "logic leaks" from the server into the client.
+It's also important to give clients control on when to upgrade their client libraries, to avoid coupling in deploys.

+## Access by Reference

+Sometimes it may happen to pass around outdated information (e.g. we request a *Customer* and then we use that customer in another request, but in the meanwhile it has changed).